artsy/hokusai/docs/Configuration_Options.md

     - `project-name`: <string> (required) - The project name
     - `hokusai-required-version`: <string> (optional) - A [PEP-440 version specifier string](https://www.python.org/dev/peps/pep-0440/#version-specifiers).
 Hokusai will raise an error when running commands if its current version does not satisfy these version specifications.
 For example: `~=0.5`, `==0.5.1`, `>=0.4.0,<0.4.6`, `!=0.1.*` are all valid version specifier strings
+    - `template-config-files`: <list> (optional) - Load template config files from the desired URIs, either `s3://` or a local file path.
+See [Kubernetes Yaml Template Processing](#kubernetes-yaml-template-processing) for further details.
     - `pre-build`: <string> (optional) - A pre-build hook - useful to inject dynamic environment variables into the build, for example: `export COMMIT_HASH=$(git rev-parse HEAD)`
     - `post-build`: <string> (optional) - A post-build hook - useful for image post-processing
     - `pre-deploy`: <string> (optional) - A pre-deploy hook - useful to enforce migrations